 - Long-term care services or premiums.

-As a health care FSA participant you can pay for an eligible expense upfront and then submit a written claim for reimbursement or use a Conexis debit card to pay the expense.
+As a health care FSA participant you can pay for an eligible expense upfront and then submit a written claim for reimbursement or use a WageWorks debit card to pay the expense.
 Supporting documentation of the expense and payment will be required for each reimbursement and debit card transaction.
 You may submit your health plan's Explanation of Benefits statement or an itemized receipt or bill from the provider that includes the patient's name, a description of the service, and your portion of the charge.
 For prescriptions you may submit the receipt from your pharmacy, including the patient's name, the Rx number, the name of the drug, and the amount.
 Credit card receipts and cancelled checks do not meet the requirements for acceptable documentation.
-Find a list of eligible expenses at conexis.com/myfsa.
+If you are not sure whether an expense is covered, contact WageWorks.

 Traditional Paper Claims

-When you incur an eligible medical expense, you pay for the eligible expense up front and then file a claim with Conexis.
-For reimbursement, complete, sign, and return the Request for Reimbursement Form to Conexis.
-Directly with Conexis, you can choose to have eligible health reimbursements either direct deposited into your bank account or mailed to your home address in the form of a check.
+When you incur an eligible medical expense, you pay for the eligible expense up front and then file a claim with WageWorks.
+For reimbursement, complete, sign, and return the Request for Reimbursement Form to WageWorks.
+Directly with WageWorks, you can choose to have eligible health reimbursements either direct deposited into your bank account or mailed to your home address in the form of a check.

 Debit Card Claims